Shopify VS Big Cartel

-- Easy to integrate shopping cart with the rest of your site
+- It is easy to integrate Big Cartel’s shopping cart with the rest of your site.

-While Big Cartel is the cheaper solution and does have a few unique features, I found that most people who tried both services prefer Shopify’s services—though they wish they were available at Big Cartel’s prices.
+While Big Cartel is the cheaper solution and does have a few unique features, I found that most people who tried both services prefer Shopify’s services — although they wish they were available at Big Cartel’s prices.

 For what it’s worth, on Shopify’s website, you can also find some testimonials from ex-Big Cartel customers who now use Shopify (As you might guess, only reviews praising Shopify as the better service are included).

 Shopify VS Big Cartel: Final Verdict